 You need to do your research to keep yourself safe and make sure you are getting the very best yoga experience.

-Step One: Start by making sure the teacher have attended at the very minimum of a 200-hour Yoga Teacher training program.
+Step One: Start by making sure the teacher has attended at the very minimum of a 200-hour Yoga Teacher training program.
 As the former creator, director and lecturer of both 200- and 500-hour Yoga Teacher Training programs, 200-hours is the absolute minimum.
-I always felt like I had barely scratched the surface even after 200 hours!
+I always felt like I had barely scratched the surface even after 200 hours.

 Step Two: Take a sample class.
 Many studios will allow you to take your first class for free so you can see if the teacher’s and your personalities mesh.
 You need to feel good in their presence.
 If they are disrespectful, don’t answer your questions, or you simply feel uncomfortable in class and you can’t put your finger on it, keep looking!
 Intuition is a powerful thing.
 I have heard of way too many people who have been turned off of yoga as a result of a single bad-fit teacher AND I have heard way too many stories of people who stick with teachers who make them feel disrespected.

 9. And what is “Sanskrit”?
 What is “Asana”?

 Sanskrit is the ancient language of India.
 The term “asana” is a Sanskrit word meaning Pose or Seat.

 Each yoga pose has a Sanskrit name that reflects the feeling we want to create in the pose, mythological creature with a story behind it, a god, and more.
 The stories are really quite fun and interesting to learn.